 - Expose your puppy to different textures.
 This includes, but is not limited to, carpets, tiling, grass, snow, cement, etc.

 - Expose your puppy to different types of people.
 Expose your puppy to people of different ages and characters.
 This allows them to experience and come to accept anybody and everybody.
-For example, a younger child may be more aggressive or excited when interacting with your Heeler, while a senior will be more calm.
+For example, a younger child may be more aggressive or excited when interacting with your Heeler, while a senior will be calmer.

 - Most importantly, expose your puppy to other animals or pets.
 A good way to expose your Heeler puppy to other animals is through either daycare, playdates, or classes.
 This gives them the opportunity to learn to interact with other animals, which will inevitably be a very common occurrence in the future.